IVCTool/IVCT_Compositions/kubernetes_use/README.md

 Should be executed relatively early in order to create the necessary directory structures in the shared directory and transfer various data to it. e.g. the Directories  ( with content)  Badges IVCTsut  TestSuites  + Datei IVCT.properties
 Variables:  No further variables necessary
-MountPoint: /runtimeconfig   (name can be freely chosen,   to the NFS-Volume)
+MountPoint: /runtimeconfig    ( to the NFS-Volume, name can be freely chosen)
 important is here:
  [Command]   and  [Arguments] :
  -r /root/conf/TestSuites , -r /root/conf/Badges , -r /root/conf/IVCTsut , /root/conf/IVCT.properties   /runtimeconfig